Counseling

 Students will be using Arena Scheduling this year.
 This is going to allow students to pick their own class periods and times.

 Classes such as TTECH and Prostart are already added to your schedules if you want them please feel out the course request form.
 Forms can be picked up in Mrs. Bingham's Office.
-If you want them removed to schedule an appointment with Mrs. Bingham
+If you want them removed to schedule an appointment with Mrs. Bingham.

 Awards